Luiz Phellype

-Luiz Phellype Luciano Silva (born 27 September 1993), known as Luiz Phellype, is a Brazilian professional footballer who plays as a striker for J1 League club Shonan Bellmare.
+Luiz Phellype Luciano Silva (born 27 September 1993), known as Luiz Phellype, is a Brazilian professional footballer who plays as a forward for CRB.

 Career

 Luiz Phellype made his professional debut with Standard Liége in December 2012, a few months after arriving at the Belgian First Division A club from Brazil.

 After two years playing for Paços de Ferreira, Luiz Phellype signed with Sporting CP, with players Rafael Barbosa and Elves Baldé moving to the opposite direction, on loan.
 He netted his first goal for the Lisbon side in a 3–1 away win against Chaves.

 On 30 August 2021, he joined fellow Primeira Liga side Santa Clara on a season-long loan.
 On 27 January 2022, Luiz Phellype joined Super League Greece club OFI on a six-month loan.
 On 23 July 2022, Sporting sent him on loan to J1 League club FC Tokyo until the end of the 2022 season.

 On 1 February 2023, Luiz Phellype left Sporting and returned to OFI, this time in a permanent transfer, signing a contract until June 2024.
 Sporting kept 50% of the player's economic rights.

+On 19 August 2024, Luiz Phellype returned to Japan, this time on a permanent transfer, signing a one-and-a-half-year contract with J1 League club Shonan Bellmare.
+At the end of the 2025 season, his contract expired and he left the club.